-We encourage you to apply for financial aid once you have submitted your application for admission.
-Graduate students must meet the May 11 deadline and all eligibility requirements to be considered for all forms of financial aid, including Federal Work-Study.
-Applications received after this date are considered for Federal Direct (Stafford) and Federal Direct Graduate PLUS loans only.
+Be sure to meet all deadlines and eligibility requirements to be considered for financial aid for the 2022-23 academic year.
+Graduate students must meet the FAFSA filing deadline to be considered for all forms of financial aid, including Federal Work-Study.
+Applications received after this date are considered for Federal Direct and Federal Direct Graduate PLUS loans only.

 For information about graduate fellowships, assistantships, and scholarships, please refer to the Gift Aid page.

-For more information regarding Certificate Programs, including those eligible for financial aid funding click here.
+For more information regarding Certificate Programs, including those eligible for financial aid funding visit the Special Programs page.